engagepy/engagepy/README.md

 ## **Journey:**

-> My path to code started late, with an urge to become a programming literate.
-Positively, as a result I approach development with programmatic thinking and a broad base of on ground experiences.
+> With a delayed yet mighty urge to become a programming literate.
+I approach development with programmatic thinking and a wide base of on ground process and business experiences.

 ## Goals: